 Why SoundHound AI Stock Is Plummeting Today

-SoundHound AI (NASDAQ: SOUN) stock lost ground Wednesday morning -- trading 8% lower as of 10:30 a.m.
+SoundHound AI (NASDAQ: SOUN) stock is getting crushed in Friday's trading.
+The company's share price was down 18.1% as of 1:15 p.m.
 ET, according to data from S&P Global Market Intelligence.
-The audio-technologies specialist's shares had been down by as much as 14% earlier in the session.

-Before the market opened Wednesday, a Northland analyst published a note that took a more cautious position on the stock.
-Northland's Michael Latimore lowered the firm's rating on the stock from outperform to market perform, and investors are pumping the brakes on an incredible run.
-Even on the heels of Wednesday's pullback, the SoundHound's stock remains up by roughly 240% over the last month.
+SoundHound published its fourth-quarter earnings results after the market closed yesterday, reporting sales and earnings for the period that fell short of market expectations.
+The technology specialist reported a loss of $0.07 per share on revenue of $17.15 million, while the average analyst estimate had called for the business to record a per-share loss of $0.06 on sales of $17.21 million.

 What comes next for SoundHound AI?